 On June 4, 1903, a new library building, situated on the corner of the Post Road and Old Post Road, was dedicated.
 This two-story colonial was designed so that it could be added to in future years.
 In 1950 the Library became a town department and the name changed to the Fairfield Public Library.
-Additions to the building were completed in 1930, 1959, 1981 and 2005, proving the farsightedness of our founders.
+Additions to the building were completed in 1930, 1959, 1981 and most recently in 2005.

 Demand for an additional Library location was clear after Stratfield residents established libraries in the Stratfield School and the Stratfield Firehouse starting in the mid-30’s.
-In 1956, the Library opened a branch at one end of Andrew Warde High School’s library, and then, in 1969, the Fairfield Woods Branch Library was opened.
-The Fairfield Woods Branch Library continues to be a dynamic neighborhood library, the busiest branch libraries in the state.
+In 1956, the Library opened a branch at one end of Andrew Warde High School’s library, and then, in 1969, the Fairfield Woods Branch Library was opened and renovated in 1991.
+The Fairfield Woods Branch Library continues to be a dynamic neighborhood library, greatly valued by the community.

 Our 19th century founders put the Library in the heart of downtown Fairfield, where it continues to respond, along with the Fairfield Woods Branch, to the pulse of our community.
 The Library provides quality resources, programs and services for all ages as we continue to make history together.